-Matt Grobe is in his second year at the helm of the Marshall men's golf team after being named head coach in June 2012.
+Matt Grobe is in his fourth year at the helm of the Marshall men's golf team after being named head coach in June 2012.

-Grobe, 41, returned to Huntington after six years as the Head Golf Professional at DragonRidge Country Club in Henderson, Nev.
+Grobe returned to Huntington after six years as the head golf professional at DragonRidge Country Club in Henderson, Nev.
 In that capacity, Grobe served in various Board roles for the Southern Nevada Chapter of the Southwest Section of the PGA of America since 2001, including President, from 2004-07.

-In 2004, he was named the Southern Nevada Chapter Golf Professional of the Year and in 2007, he captured the Bill Strausbaugh Award.
-He also served as the club's Tournament Director in 2004 before leaving for year to serve as the Director of Sales at Lake Las Vegas Resort.
+In 2004, he was named the Southern Nevada Chapter Golf Professional of the Year and in 2007, he received the Bill Strausbaugh Award.
+He also served as the club's tournament director in 2004 before leaving for a year to serve as the director of sales at Lake Las Vegas Resort.

 Grobe and his wife, Melanie, have a daughter, Mackenzie, and a son Cameron.
 Matt is also a son of Huntington native and former Marshall assistant football coach (1979-83) Jim Grobe, who was Wake Forest's head coach from 2001-2013.